 He received teachings and instructions from several influential teachers including (1916-1984), who taught him 's (1308-1364) and the Kālacakra empowerment.
 (1903-1957) taught him Madhyamaka philosophy. introduced him to the commentary to the Vinaya code of monastic discipline, and Lhatrul Rinpoche taught him the Prajñāpāramitā scriptures, logic and astrology.
 Other influential teachers included the (1932-2009), Lama Karcho, Khen Dawo and .

 When he turned twenty-four, in 1957, Jigme Puntsok was invited to become the new abbot or “khenpo” of Nubzur Monastery.
 While there, he experienced several visions, revealed treasures, and opened numerous sacred sites associated with those treasures.
 In 1959, when he just turned twenty-nine, he established his mountain hermitage at Sengge Yanzong in Amdo and began offering many teachings on both sutric and tantric materials.

-There, apparently untouched by the recurrent waves of violence and destruction, the small group managed to secretly continue their practice of Dzogchen meditation while receiving teachings from Khenpo Jigme Puntsok.
-Despite the difficulties of the time, Khenpo Jigme Puntsok's fame grew exponentially, and by the end of the Cultural Revolution in 1976 he was attracting increasing numbers of devotees who sought his teachings and advice.
+There, apparently untouched by the recurrent waves of violence and destruction, the small group managed to secretly continue their practice of Dzogchen meditation while receiving teachings from Khenchen Jigme Puntsok.
+Despite the difficulties of the time, Khenchen Jigme Puntsok's fame grew exponentially, and by the end of the Cultural Revolution in 1976 he was attracting increasing numbers of devotees who sought his teachings and advice.

 among other places.